University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_6_alignment.md

 **Example:** for a read with a FLAG value of 163, this is the sum of 128, 32, 2, and 1, which means that:
 - `128` the read is the second in the pair
-- `32 `  the reads mate is on the reverse strand
+- `32 `  the read's mate is on the reverse strand
 - `2  ` the read mapped in a proper pair
 - `1  ` it is a paired read